 These are the basic fields that are mandatory to be filled and if the admin wants more field to be included then he needs to mention them before hand as later these fields can’t be changed due to database purpose.These additional fields will get added if it is enabled from backend.

+Changes are listed above.

 After this, the user has automatically agreed the terms and conditions, and is sent to login page where user is suppose to fill the credentials.